HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 [![SCSS Project Variables Location](images/variables-scss-file.png)](images/variables-scss-file.png)

 We are just going to change one right now- the $primary variable.
 This variable controls the color of all attributes on the project marked as "primary".
-With the basic existing Springboard project, this is mainly going to affect things like button colors and backgrounds.
+With the basic existing koil project, this is mainly going to affect things like button colors and backgrounds.

-Before we make this change- make sure you have an instance of SpringboardApplication up and running.
+Before we make this change- make sure you have an instance of koilApplication up and running.
 We want to see this change happen live.

 Initially- your website is going to look like this: